sanjogpandasp/Android-Security-Reference/changes/N.md

 [from](http://developer.android.com/preview/api-overview.html#network_security_config)

+- Custom trust achors can be specified for debug use only

 ## APK signature scheme v2

 > The PackageManager class now supports verifying apps using the APK signature scheme v2.
 The APK signature scheme v2 is a whole-file signature scheme that significantly improves verification speed and strengthens integrity guarantees by detecting any unauthorized changes to APK files.